ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 The server indicates a successful response by replying with the following
 requirements:

-* the HTTP status code on the response SHALL be in the 2xx (Successful) range.
+* The HTTP status code on the response SHALL be in the 2xx (Successful) range.

-* the response SHALL meet the requirements of HTTP responses that start the Capsule Protocol; see {{Section 3.2 of HTTP-DGRAM}}.
+* The response SHALL meet the requirements of HTTP responses that start the Capsule Protocol; see {{Section 3.2 of HTTP-DGRAM}}.

 If any of these requirements are not met, the client MUST treat this proxying